malted/malted/README.md

 <h2>About Me</h2>

-What's crackalackin'?
-I'm a full-stack developer from the UK 🇬🇧 <br>
-I dabble in all sorts.
-Game development, backend, midend, and frontend most recently <br>
-I love open source software 📖 and GNU/Linux 🐧
+Hi!
+I'm a full stack developer who's only personality traits are my love of cereal and use Arch Linux 🐧

 ---